Skip to Main Content

 • The short text chunks are a good design benchmark for presenting written information.

-Main take-away: It’s important to use the right GenAI tool for the output you need.
+Main take-away: It’s important to use the right genAI tool for the output you need.

 Hotspot 2: Data visualisation